TwilioDevEd/appointment-reminders-java/readme.md

 ## Installing dependencies

-This app runs on JAVA 8, and has been tested on version 1.8.0_51
+This app runs on Java 8, and has been tested on version 1.8.0_51.

-You can install dependencies and build the project using:
+You can install dependencies and build the project using [Maven](https://maven.apache.org/):
 ```
-mvn clean install
+mvn clean install -DskipTests
 ```

 ## Database migrations